Uncategorised

 California Department of Fish and Wildlife

-The most recent update from CDFW for the Shasta River, Scott River, Bogus Creek, Jenny Creek, and Shovel Creek is from September 27, 2024
+CDFW provides weekly updates for the adult fish counting facilities on the Shasta River, Scott River, Bogus Creek, Jenny Creek, and Shovel Creek (example)

 To receive weekly in-season updates via email, please contact This email address is being protected from spambots.
 You need JavaScript enabled to view it. with CDFW